hunter-read/lfg-notify-bot/dev/DEVELOPER.md

 # Developer Info
-Currently made of 2 bots, one that reads incoming user messages and another that parses and notifies users on submissions.
+Currently made of 4 bots, one that reads incoming user messages, another that parses submissions, a scheduled service bot, and one that reads from redis and sends out notifications.
 The user requests are stored in a simple Sqlite database as is some post information for fun data collection.

 ## Requirements
 ### Main Codebase